Replace Tie Rod Dust Boots

 Shown in the picture below is a similar but wider Ball Joint Fork.

-Before you try removing anything, grab a can of WD-40 or a similar penetrating fluid and generously spray the parts to be removed.
-Let them soak for a while.
+TIP: Before you try removing anything, grab a can of WD-40 or a similar penetrating fluid and generously spray the parts to be removed.
+Let it soak for a while.

-Companies like Energy Suspension and Dorman make replacement dust boots for tie rods and ball joints.
+Companies like Energy Suspension and Dorman offer many exact-fit replacement dust boots for tie rods and ball joints.

-Although these companies offer many types and sizes of replacement boots, you may not find one listed for your vehicle.
+Although these companies offer many types and sizes, you may not find one listed for your vehicle.
 If that's the case, measure your old one (if there's anything left) and look for one as close as possible.

 Here's a link to Energy Suspension's Dust Boot Chart